 Block puzzles are a dime a dozen, sure, but where most tend to keep things relatively simple, Test Chamber will truly test your perception skills with its isometric screen wrapping.
 This mechanic allows for some quite clever puzzles, and it’s not long before reaching the exit turns into a head-spinningly difficult challenge.
 But is it any fun?

-If you thought to move 1×1, 2×2 and 3×3 blocks around was tricky, well, you’re not gonna like the ‘linked’ ones.
+If you thought moving 1×1, 2×2 and 3×3 blocks around was tricky, well, you’re not going to like the ‘linked’ ones.
 While useful in bridging several gaps at once among other things, their unique design also means even more planning is required whenever they’re part of the equation.
 Blocks not directly connected to something will drop off the edge, after all, never to be seen again (unless you make use of the undo feature, of course).

 The world-wrapping mechanics of the world of Test Chamber create unique and devious puzzles that will challenge even the most skilled players.